GodkuProject/GodkuProject/docs/apk.md

 > - Events, Story, Friend Battle.

 # CAN'T USE:
-> - PvP (Treasure Battle, Training Battle, Rating Match, Legends Battle Royale).
+> - PvP (Treasure Battle, Training Battle, Rating Match, Legends Battle Royale), Except Mods Placed in the PVP category.
 > - Full Power Battle (PvE event, Mods work but risk of warns).
 > - Co-op And Raid (Can use only with someone who use instant win with Godku, means using only with your friend in private lobby).
 > - Top (Mods just doesn't work or only visual)

-## NEW FEATURES STARTING FROM 2.1.0
-# SKIP TUTO
-> - Integrated into the menu, no switch or action needed
-> - New account skip broly fight, game intro, king kai tutorial, and gamemodes unlocked.

-# VISUAL
-> - All Shallot : Make all the unit be shallot (Cannot enter any matchs, purely visual)

-# SHALLOT CUSTOMIZATION
-> - Shallot Outfit : Let you use the two limited outfit : Satan outfit and showdown outfit (Work in pvp)
-> - Shallot transformation : Let you use any transformation without owning it (useful for new account, work in pvp)